Warblefly/Chorus/README.md

 Chorus is released under Version 2 of the GNU General Public Licence.

-You need Python 3.6 and recent FFmpeg to use this.
+You need Python 3.6 and a patched FFmpeg to use this.
 And lots of recorded sounds.
-And a fast-multiprocessor computer unless you don't mind starting a process, going for a long walk, and coming back.
+And a fast-multiprocessor computer unless you don't mind starting a process, going for a very long walk, and coming back.

 Version 0.9.
 It works.